filecoin-project/FIPs/FIPS/fip-xxxx-move-partitions.md

 - Increasing possibility of compacting partition: By moving partitions from different deadlines into a single deadline, it becomes possible to compact partitions that were originally distributed across multiple deadlines.

 ## Specification
-We propose adding the following method to the built-in `Miner` Actor.
+We propose the addition of a new method to the built-in `Miner` Actor, called `MovePartitions`, which allows Storage Providers (Miners) to move sectors within partitions from one deadline to another.

+### Method Signature and Parameters

 ``` golang
 // Moves sectors in partitions in one deadline to another